microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-03.md

 When working with large language models, it is important to understand how to ground them with the right data.
 In addition, you will take a look at how to deal with token limits when you have a lot of data.
 Finally, you will experiment with embeddings.
 This challenge will teach you all the fundamental concepts - Grounding, Chunking, Embedding - before you see them in play in Challenge 4.
 Below are brief introductions to the concepts you will learn.

 Grounding is a technique used when you want the model to return reliable answers to a given question.
+We can ground our models through the system prompt or through the knowledge base.
+Within the prompt, you can provide specific instructions that help guide the model's responses.
+When using the Chat Completions API, the prompt is made up of a messages from different roles.
+These roles are the `system message` which sets the behavior, tone, and context.
+The  `user message` which is the input from the user.
+And finally, the `assistant messages` which are the responses from the assistant.
+All three of these, system message + user message + assistant message make up the prompt.

 Chunking is the process of breaking down a large document.
 It helps limit the amount of information we pass into the model.

 An embedding is an information dense representation of the semantic meaning of a piece of text.

 ## Description